Economic regions of Egypt

-Presidential Decree 495/1977 divided Egypt into eight (later seven after Matrouh was merged into Alexandria) economic regions for economic and physical planning purposes, that do not have any new administrative representation in the local government hierarchy.
+Egypt is divided into seven economic regions for economic and physical planning purposes.
+They were formally established by Presidential Decree 495/1977, which originally partitioned the country into seven economic regions, which were later reduced to seven after the Matrouh region merged with Alexandria.
+These regions do not have any new administrative representation in the local government hierarchy.

-Instead, each region is composed of a number of contiguous governorates, with one declared as capital of the region (that governorate's capital city).
+Instead, each region is composed of a number of contiguous governorates, with one designated as the capital of the region (that governorate's capital city).

 Art.
-2 established a Higher Committee for Regional Planning in each region, headed by the governor of that region's capital, and comprising the governors, heads of the Local Executive Councils, and the head of the national-level General Organization for Physical Planning as secretary general.
+2 established a Higher Committee for Regional Planning in each region, headed by the governor of the region's capital governorate.
+The committee comprises the governors, the heads of the Local Executive Councils, and the head of the national-level General Organization for Physical Planning (GOPP) as secretary-general.

 Art.
-3 set out a Planning Administration for each region that is affiliated to the Ministry of (Economic) Planning.
-In 2008 this was changed to a Regional Center for Urban Planning and Development affiliated to the GOPP.
-However, it was believed that planning based on these units was unrealistic thus decentralization efforts were put in place.
+3 set out a Planning Administration for each region, originally affiliated with the Ministry of Planning.
+In 2008, this was changed to a Regional Center for Urban Planning and Development affiliated to the GOPP.
+However, it was later believed that planning based on these units was unrealistic, thus decentralisation efforts were put in place.